spryker/spryker-docs/docs/pbc/all/usercentrics/configure-usercentrics.md

 For more details about the manual integration, see [Direct integration of Usercentrics into your website](https://docs.usercentrics.com/#/direct-implementation-guide).

-### Recommended: Integrating using Smart Data Protector
+### Recommended: Integrating Usercentrics using the Smart Data Protector

-The [Smart Data Protector](https://docs.usercentrics.com/#/smart-data-protector) blocks the data processing services and activates them only for customers that give their consent to do so.
+The [Usercentrics Smart Data Protector](https://docs.usercentrics.com/#/smart-data-protector) blocks the data processing services and activates them only for customers that give their consent to do so.

+With the Smart Data Protector, you don't need to program the cookie consent dialogs or JavaScript code to each page.
+Instead, you can configure the dialog in the Usercentrics Admin Interface, and it's automatically added to your store's pages.

 To integrate Usercentrics using Smart Data Protector, you need to inject the Usercentrics JavaScript tag with the setting ID and Smart Data Protector JavaScript code.
-Once you set up data processing services, Smart Data Protector automatically manages all the tracking tools, and no manual work is required from your side.

-### Integrating using Google Tag Manager
+### Integrating Usercentrics with Google Tag Manager

-If [Google Tag Manager](https://developers.google.com/tag-platform/tag-manager) is integrated, to use the technology legally, you need the cookie consent dialog to appear in your stores.
-You can achieve that by using the Google Tag Manager with Usercentrics.
+If [Google Tag Manager](https://developers.google.com/tag-platform/tag-manager) is integrated, you can use Usercentrics to display a cookie consent dialog with the services and tools configured in Google Tag Manager.

 To use Usercentrics with the Google Tag Manager, do the following:

 - In the [Usercentrics Admin Interface](https://admin.usercentrics.eu/), go to **Service Settings&nbsp;<span aria-label="and then">></span> Data Processing Services** and define the data processing services you have in Google Tag Manager.

 - In the Google Tag Manager UI, configure the variables and triggers to work with Usercentrics.
 For instructions, see [Google Tag Manager Configuration](https://docs.usercentrics.com/#/browser-sdk-google-tag-manager-configuration).

-### Data Processing Services with Usercentrics

-If you have integrations like [Google Analytics](https://developers.google.com/analytics) or other data processing services, you can ensure compliance by following these steps:

-1. In the [Usercentrics Admin Interface](https://admin.usercentrics.eu/), go to **Service Settings <span aria-label="and then">></span> Data Processing Services**.
-2. Under **Data Processing Service**, select the needed service.
-3. Apply additional configurations according to your use case.

 ## Configure Usercentrics